AlieksieievYurii/vacuum-cleaner/docs/raspberry-pi-zero-w-bluetooth.md

 # Raspberry Pi Zero W - Bluethooth Connection

 This document describes how to connect custom Android Application to Raspberry Pi Zero W. Android Application is supposed to be a **Client**, and Raspberry Pi as **Server**.
+However, the server can send requests to the Android App too.
 The final purpose of the document is guide how to create communication beetwen Android Application and Raspberry Pi Zero W and sending custom data.

 ## Rasperry Bluetooth
 1. Set up bluetooth in compatibility mode.
 Just modify `/etc/systemd/system/dbus-org.bluez.service`, add `-C` or `--compat` to `ExecStart=/usr/lib/bluetooth/bluetoothd`.